-From some of these descriptions, it can be understood that humanist-religious education is intended to maximize the potential possessed by students in accordance with their nature, so that he is able to be a good person, knowledgeable, creative, self-sufficient, have moral and character.
+From some of these descriptions, it can be understood that humanistreligious education is intended to maximize the potential possessed by students in accordance with their nature, so that he is able to be a good person, knowledgeable, creative, selfsufficient, have moral and character.

 In this context, Pestalozzi mentions that the general purpose of education is for individual development and for community improvement.
-At the individual level, educators should strive to educate

-"the child". whole not only intellectually.
+At the individual level, educators should strive to educate "the child", not only whole intellectually.
 Physical development, science, and emotional development are also important.
-He stressed that there must be a balance between hand, head and heart, between intellectual knowledge (head), physical technical education (hands), and moral and religious education (heart).
+He stressed that there must be a balance between hand, head and heart, between intellectual knowledge (head), physical and technical education (hands), and moral and religious education (heart).
 Through the development of a balance between these three areas, one will be able to become "the whole man" (Heafford, 1967).